nowaproj/docs/docs/data-connections/supabase/db.md

 ---

-## ⚡ Step 5: Generate multiple queries at once
+## Step 5: Generate multiple queries
-Why stop at one? 😎

-Ask AI:
+You can generate multiple queries with one prompt.

+**Example prompt:**
-> “Create queries for updating a task, marking as done, and deleting.”
+> “Create queries for updating a task, marking it as done, and deleting.”

-🔥 Boom!
-All three appear at once.

 <video controls width="850">
   <source src="/videos/supabase/db/multiquery.webm" type="video/mp4" />